Quickly create your Virginia living will

 Make decisions on future medical issues

-A living will is a type of advance medical directive (an “advance directive“).
-Any competent adult can use a living will to make advance decisions on potential future medical treatments.
+A health care directive is a type of advance medical directive (an “advance directive“).
+Any competent adult can use a health care directive to make advance decisions on potential future medical treatments.
 Your doctors will refer to this document if you become unable to give informed consent on your health care options.
 In Virginia, you can give details on the specific types of medical procedures you would request or refuse under these circumstances.

 Further, you should consider your preferences in the event that you are ever diagnosed with a terminal condition.
 You will need to decide whether you would refuse life-prolonging treatments that only delay the natural dying process.
 Life-prolonging procedures include treatments such as artificial ventilation (respirators), feeding tubes, and intravenous fluids.
-If you would prefer not to receive these treatments, you can make this clear through your living will.
+If you would prefer not to receive these treatments, you can make this clear through your health care directive.

 It can be tempting to avoid this topic, but it’s wise to act early and make these difficult decisions in advance of an incapacitating medical situation.
 By doing so, you will have expressed your own decisions on your future medical care.
 You should discuss these choices with your loved ones or a trusted doctor if you have any trouble deciding.